 Other evidence did not indicate that vitamin b6 deficiency is that common.
 We did notice that deficiency in vitamin b6 is more common in women athletes.

-We read an article which said that consumption of vitamin b6 above 200mg per day, or 5 bottles of 5 Hour Energy, can cause nerve toxicity.
+We read an article which said that consumption of vitamin b6 above 200mg per day, or 5 bottles of a 5 Hour Energy drink, can cause nerve toxicity.

-Niacin: 5-Hour Energy contains 200% your daily allotment of niacin.
+Niacin: 5 Hour Energy drink contains 200% your daily allotment of niacin.
 Niacin is in general a healthy nutrient and works to improve your good cholesterol levels.
 From what we looked at, however, it may not have so much effect on energy.

 The bottle warns that you may experience redness and flushing from the niacin, or a “niacin flush.”
 While this is theoretically true, the instances of niacin flush that we found were at much higher doses and given more frequently.

-Energy blend: The energy blend in 5-Hour Energy includes taurine, glucuronolactone and caffeine, among others.
+Energy blend: The energy blend in 5 Hour Energy drink includes taurine, glucuronolactone and caffeine, among others.
 Our research indicated that this combination of ingredients is highly likely to have positive stimulatory effects.